Electric Cooperative Youth Tour

 See A Sample of Washington, D.C.'s Sights On Us

 South River EMC understands the importance of taking care of our future generations.
 We strive to offer benefits to the youth of our community in order to secure a brighter tomorrow, one of those is the Electric Cooperative Youth Tour.

-represented South River EMC on the Electric Cooperative Youth Tour (l-r): Kayla Matthews, Ty Meyer, and Anna Blount.
+Representing South River EMC on the 2017 Electric Cooperative Youth Tour (l-r): Kayla Matthews, Ty Meyer, and Anna Blount.

 June 10-17, 2017 three rising juniors/seniors took part in some great adventures, on behalf of South River EMC.
 These students joined a delegation of North Carolina students in Washington, D.C. as part of the Electric Cooperative Youth Tour.
 The Youth Tour involves more than 1,500 students representing electric cooperatives from across the nation.
 Each year, South River EMC offers this opportunity to local students to be a part of the unforgettable Rural Electric Youth Tour to Washington, D.C.

 While in Washington, D.C., the North Carolina contingent joined other electric cooperative representatives from throughout the United States for a week of fun and learning.
 Here is a glance of what experiences students had during the Youth Tour: